Empower Your Practice

 Journal for Practice Managers

-Though most medical practices have already switched to Electronic Medical Records (EMR), many are still weighing the benefits of paper vs EMR.
+Though most medical practices have already switched to electronic medical records (EMR), many are still weighing the benefits of paper vs. electronic medical records.

-Paper records have been used for a long time and many doctors are reluctant to change a system that works—as they say, “if it isn’t broken, don’t fix it.”
+Paper medical records have been used for a long time, and many doctors are reluctant to change a system that works.
+As they say, "If it isn't broken, don't fix it."

-So, the question is: is the transition from paper records to EMR worth it?
+So, the question is: Is the transition from paper records to electronic records worth it?

 We have gathered all of the information you will need to make the right decision for your practice.